beccasaurus/indifferent_eval/README.markdown

 The Code
 --------

 The code is tiny.
 This gem exists only for convenience.
-Also see the [annotated version](https://github.com/remi/indifferent_eval/blob/master/lib/indifferent_eval/module.rb).

 ```ruby
 module IndifferentEval